 These shoes were the final, confident step in that show-stopping disco look.

-25. Here’s Andy Gibb in classic disco fashion
+Here’s Andy Gibb in Classic Disco Fashion

-As we round up our nostalgia-laden trip down disco fashion lane, let’s take a moment to appreciate this iconic snapshot from Seventeen magazine in 1977.
 A fresh-faced 19-year-old took the disco scene by storm – the new singing sensation Andy Gibb.
-Following in his brothers’ disco-tastic footsteps, Andy flaunted the finest of disco fashion, sporting ultra-snug pants and a casually unbuttoned silk shirt to show off his trendy gold chain.
+Following in his brothers’ footsteps, Andy flaunted the finest of disco fashion, sporting ultra-snug pants and a casually unbuttoned silk shirt to show off his trendy gold chain.
 In true disco fashion, his shoes boasted large platform soles, setting the stage (quite literally) for his meteoric rise in the music industry.

 Meanwhile, the female models shimmered and sparkled in classic disco attire with one interesting twist.
 Swapping the usual sky-high sandals for glittering ballet flats, they posed a picture of chic elegance.
 And if you’re wondering about the surprising shoe choice, here’s a fun bit of trivia: Andy Gibb was a modest 5’8″.